-I want to further increase safety and feelings of safety across Nottinghamshire - particularly among women and girls, and in areas where the risk of serious violence and priority neighbourhood crimes are greatest.
-I want to build on our learning from successful projects and other evidence of what works.
+We want to further increase safety and feelings of safety across Nottinghamshire - particularly among women and girls, and in areas where the risk of serious violence and priority neighbourhood crimes are greatest.
+In doing so, we will build on our learning from successful projects and other evidence of what works.
+I will:-

-- ✓ Continue to work with partners to maximise funding opportunities for locality-based crime prevention initiatives that help to 'design out' crime in the built environment, create a greater deterrence to offending and make it harder for criminals to target vulnerable people and places - ✓ Launch a dedicated £100,000 crime prevention fund for initiatives to increase neighbourhood safety and feelings of safety in vulnerable and hotspot locations across Nottinghamshire - ✓ Invest £400,000 from the Late Night Levy to support partnership prevention activity in the city's night time economy, sustain 'Operation Guardian' and develop new initiatives to increase safety and feelings of safety among women and girls
+- Continue to work with partners to maximise funding opportunities for locality-based crime prevention initiatives that help to 'design out' crime in the built environment, create a greater deterrence to offending and make it harder for criminals to target vulnerable people and places - Make £800,000 available for crime prevention initiatives to increase neighbourhood safety and feelings of safety in vulnerable and hotspot locations across Nottinghamshire - Invest £400,000 from the Late Night Levy to support partnership prevention activity in the city's night time economy, sustain 'Operation Guardian' and develop new initiatives to increase safety and feelings of safety